-A5:2017 Broken Access Control
+Broken Access Control

-Threat agents/Attack vectors Security Weakness Impacts Access Lvl \ Exploitability 2 Prevalence 2 \ Exploitation of access control is a core skill of attackers.
-SAST and DAST tools can detect the absence of access control but can not verify if it is functional when it is present.
+Threat O Agents Attack Vectors Secu Wea urity kness Impacts App.
+Specific Exploitability: 2 Prevalence: 2 Detectability: 2 Technical: 3 Business ?
+Exploitation of access control is a core skill of attackers.
+SAST and DAST tools can detect the absence of access control but cannot verify if it is functional when it is present.
 Access control is detectable using manual means, or possibly through automation for the absence of access controls in certain frameworks.
-Access control weaknesses are common due to the lack of automated detection, and lack of effective functional testing by application developers.
-Access control detection is not typically amenable to automated static or dynamic testing.
-The technical impact is attackers acting as users or administrators, users using privileged functions, or creating, accessing, updating or deleting every record.
-The business impact depends on the protection needs of your application and data.
+Access control weaknesse lack of automated detection functional testing by applic Access control detection is automated static or dynam is the best way to detect m access control, including H PUT, etc), controller, direct n, and lack of effective ation developers. not typically amenable to ic testing.
+Manual testing issing or ineffective ITTP method (GET vs The technical impa- acting as users or a users using privileg creating, accessing deleting every reco The business impa- protection needs of and data. administrators, or jed functions, or j, updating or rd. ct depends on the